 - Any other musculoskeletal problem (Problem with joints, muscles, ligaments and tendons)

-Respiratory Clinic review appointments will be organised by your case management team to discuss the management of your asthma or COPD.
+Respiratory Clinic review appointments will be organised by your Nurse Practitioner to discuss the management of your asthma or COPD.
 It would be helpful if you complete the asthma annual review questionnaire before your appointment.
 For more help and support find out about the British Lung Foundation Helpline.

 Cauterising skin lesions.